richardbarran/django-minipub/README.rst

 .. image:: https://coveralls.io/repos/richardbarran/django-mininews/badge.png?branch=master
   :target: https://coveralls.io/r/richardbarran/django-mininews?branch=master

-Django-mininews is a basic tool for controlling the *publication* of objects.
+Django-mininews is just a Django Model Mixin for controlling the *publication* of objects.

-Let's take an example: you have a 'news' application, that just consists of a Article model.
+Let's take an example: you have a 'news' application, with an Article model.
 In the admin interface, mininews will add this fieldset:

 .. image:: docs/img/mininews-fieldset.png

-All articles will have the following 3 fields:
+All articles will then have the following 3 fields:

 - status: usually 'draft' or 'published'.
-- start: start date, defaults to whenever the status is changed to ``published``.
+- start: start date.
 - end: end date; optional.

-Articles can only be viewed in the public website **if** they are ``published`` **and** between the start and end dates.
+Articles will only be visible in the public website **if** they are ``published`` **and** today's date is between the start and end dates.

 In addition, we have a fieldset for showing various read-only status fields: